 Well, our younger-paddler's most comfortable grip on a short, lightweight paddle might be a mere 19” / 48cm… but if that youngster is struggling with a heavy blade, the narrowest sustainable grip might be 21” / 53cm.

 Adjusting for smaller paddlers can be especially important in a canoe sized for a larger adult.
-Our young paddlers commonly struggle to get their bottom hands out over the side of the boat and close to the water.
+Our smallest younger paddlers might struggle to get their bottom hands out over the side of the boat and close to the water.

 If we can't get out bottom hand below the gunwale, the paddle shaft ought to be longer… but the blade weight is then at the end of an even longer lever.